-Exploration drilling began with the Karisimbi prospect area in July 2013 with the first well KW01 to a depth of 3,015 m followed by the second well KW02 on December 2013 to a depth of 1,367 m.
-From these two wells, there was no evidence of the existence of a geothermal system in the area and this led to the decision of halting the drilling activities on March 22nd, 2014.
+Exploration drilling began with the Karisimbi prospect in July 2013 with the first well KW01 to a depth of 3,015 m followed by the second well KW02 on December 2013 to a depth of 1,367 m.
+From these two wells, there was no evidence of the existence of a geothermal system in the area and this led to the decision of halting the drilling activities.

-The existing geo-scientific data and drilling data were reviewed by ISOR and JICA and the results of the analysis was the basis for the elaboration of a new strategy for Rwanda geothermal exploration and development
+The existing geo-scientific data and drilling data were reviewed by ISOR, the United Nations Environment Programme-African Rift Geothermal Development Facility (UNEP-ARGeo) and JICA.
+The outcome of the analysis was the basis for the elaboration of a new strategy for Rwanda geothermal exploration and development.